adidas/api-guidelines/asynchronous-api-guidelines/01_introduction/b_basic_concepts_edas.md

     - Performance
         - Partitioned, replayable log (collection of messages appended sequentially to a file)
         - Data copied directly from disk buffer to network buffer (zero copy) without even being imported to the JVM
-        - Extreme throughput by using the concept of consumer group and
+        - Extreme throughput by using the concept of consumer group
     - Security
         - Secure encrypted connections using TLS client certificates
         - Multi-tenant management through quotas/acls
     - Client APIs on different programming languages : Go, Scala, Python, REST, JAVA, ...
-    - Stream processing APIs (currently Kafka Streams and ksqlDB)
+    - Stream processing APIs like Kafka Streams
     - Ecosystem of connectors to pull/push data from/to Kafka
     - Clean-up processes for storage optimization
         - Retention periods